Basic Car Maintenance Tips To Do at Home

 Check tire pressure monthly with a tire gauge.
 If necessary, fill tires to the recommended PSI in your owner’s manual, inside the car’s door frame or on your tire sidewalls.

 Check treads monthly.
 Tread indicators on the tires will show when they’re worn to the point of a safety issue.
-If you notice uneven wear, or have any tire safety questions, call your mechanic at our Toyota dealership.
+If you notice uneven wear, or have any tire safety questions, call your mechanic at our Toyota dealership for expert vehicle care.

 Have tires rotated and balanced to maintain proper alignment and prevent uneven wear, at to owner’s manual recommended frequency.
 We’ll do this at your oil change visits, for your convenience.